 The Bottom Line

-Even appliances that seem to be self-cleaning like dishwashers need a bit of maintenance.
+Even appliances that seem to be self-cleaning, like dishwashers, need a bit of maintenance.

 Learning how to clean a dishwasher and doing so at least once a month will ensure that your dishes stay hygienic, the machine keeps running properly, and will also save you from costly repairs in the future!